 Over the last seven years or so, I’ve consulted with and spoken in front of hundreds of independent agents and brokers.
 Mainly my message has focused on digital marketing, personal branding and emerging technologies.
 I’ve watched the insurance industry slowly adopt social media strategies, and can confidently say that – unfortunately – many agents and brokers are wasting their time with social media.
 Below I’ve shared five common downfalls of social media for insurance agents along with tips on how you can turn it around for a successful strategy.

-Five To Get Social Media for Insurance Agents Wrong
+5 Ways To Get Social Media Wrong

 1. Social Channels Are Not Online Billboards